-Towards smarter regulation of international catering waste (category 1) in aviation owards Smarter Regulation of International Catering Waste (Category 1) in Aviation
+Towards smarter regulation of international catering waste (category 1) in aviation

 TAP signed, in 2023, the IATA declaration requesting an update to the regulations regarding international catering waste.
 In the current regulatory context, waste from the European Union is allowed to be processed and recycled, while waste generated on flights from outside the EU must be incinerated or sent to a landfill.